Attending activities

 At 248 ACU we maintain a steady rhythm of cadet training, learning and military experiences throughout the year.
 To keep up with our fun and exciting program, regular attendance is a must.

-At the beginning of each year, we’ll publish a parade card which is a calendar with key dates of cadet events.
+Each year, we’ll distribute a parade card which is a calendar with key dates of cadet events.
 To avoid disappointment, be sure to record these dates down in your family diary.

 Similar to school, we follow a learning and training continuum.
 Through attending cadet activites, cadets complete progressive “levels” of training.
 Whilst some activities are fun optional experiences, for most activities, attendance is compulsory.